 He will walk alongside each of us until we find the answers and overcome our difficulties.
 “Don’t be afraid, for I am with you.
 Don’t be discouraged, for I am your God.
 I will strengthen you and help you.
 I will hold you up with my victorious right hand.”
 Isaiah 41:10

 Finally, we need to remember that when this earth ends and pain is no more we will all stand shoulder to shoulder.
-No distinction between us, simply grateful to the God who made us, the Savior who died for us, the Comforter who walked with us in life this journey.
-We will be looking not at one another but to the God who healed all of our hearts.
+No distinction between us, simply grateful to the God who made us, the Savior who died for us, the Comforter who walked with us in this life journey.
+We will be looking not to one another but to the God who healed all of our hearts.
 “After this I saw a vast crowd, too great to count, from every nation and tribe and people and language, standing in front of the throne and before the Lamb.
 They were clothed in white robes and held palm branches in their hands.”
 Revelation 7:9